sergiusens/snappy-docs/build-snaps/build-on-lxd-docker.md

 ---
+layout: base
-title: "Build on LXD or Docker"
+title: Build on LXD or Docker
 ---

 In the near future, snapcraft will be offered as a snap, giving you the same experience regardless of Linux distribution or release.
 Until then, you can build snaps using LXD or Docker.